GremlinCreature/AppDevelopment/README.md

 subandadd.py - one of the earlier codes made to practice functions.
 Calculates a sum and subtraction of two numbers, then prints them.

-test.py - practicing importing functions from shopping_calculator.py
+test.py - practicing importing functions from shopping_calculator.py.
+Unfortunatelly, it doesn't work at the moment due to me trying to improve the code, resulting into it an error regarding positional arguments.

 variable types.py - practice of manipulating types of variables, includiong printing, changing and calling types.